cheat-sheets/writing-cheat-sheet/README.md

 - **Give it a shot** - give something a try.
 - **Wave a magic wand** - find an easy way to solve a problem Ex.: I want to wave a magic wand and make things better.

+### My Toe is Killing Me!

+1. **To be tied up with something or someone**.
+To be busy.
+2. **To be killing someone**.
+To be very painful.
+3. **A beauty**.
+A very good or vivid example of something; in this case, a really good example of a bad injury.
+4. **To do a number on something**.
+To damage, destroy, or hurt something badly.
+5. **A surefire way to do something**.
+A way that will definitely have a certain outcome or result.

+6. **To live something down**.
+To be allowed to forget about an embarrassing situation.
+This is used in the negative—to never or not live something down.
+A common way you'll hear this expression is the phrase "I'll never live this down!"
+7. **To outdo yourself**.
+To do something very well.
+To do better than you normally do.Note that this expression is often used in a sarcastic way.
+8. **A tall order**.
+An unusually difficult request.
+9. **To be out of the question**.
+To be impossible to accomplish.
+10. **To be back in the saddle**.
+To return to your normal activities, especially after an illness or injury.
+To be back in control of your normal activities.
+11. **To handle something**.
+To cope with or manage a situation.
+12. **To be a piece of cake**.
+To be very easy.
+13. **To take it easy**.
+To do things slowly and carefully, without tiring yourself.
+14. **To baby someone or something**.
+To treat very carefully and with great sensitivity.
+15. **To keep an eye on**.
+To watch carefully.
+16. **To get in touch with**.
+To contact, to talk to someone.
+17. **To drop by**.
+To visit someone.
+18. **To follow up on something**.
+To address or check on a situation later.

+### Tying the Knot

+1. **To tie the knot**.
+To get married.
+2. **To take the plunge**.
+To follow through on a big or life-changing decision.On the invitation, it has a double meaning.
+It refers both to a "plunge" into water at the beach party and to the fact that Matt and Allison will be getting married.
+3. **To get cold feet**.
+To be or become afraid to do something.
+To have second thoughts.Notice that you can also say "have cold feet."
+4. **Stuffy**.
+Formal.
+Overly conservative in ceremony and style.
+5. **To let your hair down**.
+To celebrate in a free and uninhibited way.
+6. **To walk down the aisle**.
+To get married.
+7. **To not see something coming**.
+To not expect something.
+To be surprised by something.
+8. **A turnout**.
+The number of people at an event.Notice that there's also the verb "to turn out."
+9. **To get hitched**.
+To get married.
+These days, this expression is an informal, humorous, and exaggerated way to say "to get married."
+10. **To pop the question**.
+To propose marriage to someone.
+11. **To lose your nerve**.
+To lose courage.
+12. **To turn someone or something down**.
+To say "no" to someone or something.
+13. **To settle on something**.
+To decide something after discussion, consideration, or negotiation.
+14. **To count on something**.
+To depend on something happening.
+To be sure something will happen.
+15. **To bail**.
+To leave a person or quit a project earlier than expected.
+You can also say "to bail out on someone or something."
+16. **To beat around the bush**.
+To be indirect in approach in order to avoid confrontation.
+17. **To give it to someone straight**.
+To be direct and honest with someone.
+18. **To bully someone into something**.
+To force someone to do something.
+19. **To throw someone for a loop**.
+To surprise someone.
+To confuse someone with something unexpected.
+20. **To do a 180**.
+To change in a drastic way.
+To turn completely around.
+21. **To play the field**.
+To date many different people.
+22. **To settle down**.
+To grow comfortable and content in a routine or situation, especially in a relationship with another person.
+Often, this implies growing older and more responsible, or less fun-loving and free, depending on how you look at it!
+23. **To be a wake-up call**.
+To be something that changes your view of what is important or possible.
+24. **To be seeing someone**.
+To date someone informally.
+25. **To hand it to someone**.
+To acknowledge someone's achievement.
+26. **To get something on track**.
+To make decisions and take actions about something that will lead to a favorable outcome.

+### That's a Weight off My Shoulders!

+1. **To be coming up**.
+To be about to occur.
+To happen in the near future.
+2. **To sneak up on somebody**.
+To happen or be about to happen without someone's realization or preparation.
+By the way, you'll hear many people use the past form "snuck" as well.
+3. **To slip someone's mind**.
+To be forgotten.
+4. **To go in on something with someone**.
+To share the cost or expense of something with someone.
+5. **To not have a clue**.
+To not know about something at all.
+6. **To look around**.
+To move through a place and observe without the intention of finding something in particular.
+7. **To turn up**.
+To appear or be found.
+8. **To break the bank**.
+To spend all yourmoney on something, to empty your bank account to pay for something, to pay too much for something.
+9. **Bookworm**.
+A person who loves to read.
+10. **To be on the case**.
+To already be working on a certain project, to have begun working to achieve a particular goal.
+11. **To be run-of-the-mill**.
+To be ordinary or typical.
+To be commonplace.
+12. **To tear something to pieces**.
+To find fault with something or harshly criticize.
+To insult.
+13. **To throw someone a bone**.
+To make a small or token gesture of support for someone, often in a patronizing way.
+14. **To shoot something down**.
+To dismiss or reject something, such as an idea or a suggestion.
+15. **To get on someone's nerves**.
+To annoy or agitate someone.
+16. **To be beat**.
+To be exhausted.
+17. **To call it a day**.
+To decide that a project, event, or situation is over.
+To stop working on something for the day.
+18. **To put in or give your two cents**.
+To give your opinion or share your ideas about something.
+19. **To knock someone's socks off**.
+To shock or surprise someone in a pleasant or happy way by performing beyond expectation.
+20. **To be in shape**.
+To be in good physical condition.
+Note that you can also say "to get in shape, "meaning" to train your body and become physically fit."
+21. **To shell out**.
+To pay, usually a bit unwillingly.
+22. **Hands down**.
+Without a doubt.
+23. **To be a weight off your shoulders**.
+To no longer be a source of worry or concern for you.
+24. **To push your luck**.
+To try to get too much of a reward, to be greedy, to want too much.

 ## Phrasal Verbs